Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Related Work

-Instead of adapting the neural net architecture to satisfy certain properties by design, \citet{lim2022unifying} take a different approach in which they still learn $f$ directly and manually craft different types of regularization terms added to the loss that aim at enforcing different constraints or conservation laws.
-While similar to our approach in that no special architecture is required for different constraints, the key difference is that their approach requires crafting specific loss terms for different types of dynamics.
-Moreover, tuning the regularization parameter can be rather difficult. \citet{lou2020neural} develop ``Manifold ODE'', a method that directly adjusts the forward mode integration and backward mode adjoint gradient computation to ensure that the trajectory is confined to a given manifold.
-Their method not only requires an entirely new training procedure, but also relies on an explicit chart representation of the manifold, which can be cumbersome to define in practice.
+A related line of work is Lagrangian Neural Networks (LNNs), which instead assume second order Lagrangian dynamics and parameterize the inertia matrix and divergence of the potential \citep{lutter2019deep}, or indeed any generic Lagrangian function \citep{cranmer2020lagrangian}, with the dynamics $f$ then uniquely determined via the Euler-Lagrange equations.
+While our own work is related to HNNs and LNNs in purpose, it is more general, being applicable to any system governed by a differential equation.
+In addition, where we consider fundamental conservation laws as constraints, e.g. conservation of energy, we assume the conservation law is known in closed-form.

-The work most closely related to ours is by \citet{FI20}.
-The present work differs in a number of ways with the key advances of our approach being that SNDEs (a) are applicable to any type of ODE, allowing us to go beyond second-order systems with primarily Hamiltonian or Lagrangian type constraints, (b) are compatible with hybrid models, i.e., the UDE approach where part of the dynamics is assumed to be known and only the remaining unknown part is learned while still constraining the overall dynamics, and (c) can incorporate any type of manifold constraints.
+The work most closely related to ours is by \citet{finzi2020simplifying}, who demonstrate how to impose explicit constraints on HNNs and LNNs.
+The present work differs in a number of ways with the key advances of our approach being that SNDEs (a) are applicable to any type of ODE, allowing us to go beyond second order systems with primarily Hamiltonian or Lagrangian type constraints, (b) are compatible with hybrid models, i.e., the UDE approach where part of the dynamics is assumed to be known and only the remaining unknown part is learned while still constraining the overall dynamics, and (c) can incorporate any type of manifold constraint.
 Regarding (c), we can for instance also enforce time-dependent first integrals, which do not correspond to constants of motion or conserved quantities arising directly from symmetries in the Lagrangian.